gosaliajigar/Programs/src/iterators/README.md

  * collection while other thread is iterating over it.<br>
  * <br>
  *
- * According to Oracle docs , the fail-fast behavior of an iterator cannot be
+ * According to Oracle docs, the fail-fast behavior of an iterator cannot be
  * guaranteed as it is, generally speaking, impossible to make any hard
  * guarantees in the presence of unsynchronized concurrent modification.
  * Fail-fast iterators throw ConcurrentModificationException on a best-effort